 5. PROCEDURAL RESPONSIBILITIES FOR THE APPLICANT

-c.
+b.
 Once the Sabbatical is granted, the recipient has the responsibility to follow through with the thrust of the basic plan outlined in the Proposal.
-Major deviations from the plan during the Sabbatical must be communicated in a one-page document to the Committee for approval.
-During the first semester back to regular duties, the recipient will be expected to present the results of their work at a meeting open to the entire faculty.
+Major deviations from the plan during the sabbatical must be communicated in a one-page document to the Committee for approval.
+During the first semester back to regular duties, recipients will be expected to present the results of their work at a meeting open to the entire faculty.

-d.
-The individual granted the Sabbatical will return to the University and serve for at least one year.
-Individuals who do not do this will be expected to repay all of the costs associated with the Sabbatical grant, including the salary granted during the Sabbatical.
+c.
+The individual granted the sabbatical will return to the University and serve for at least one year.
+Individuals who do not do this will be expected to repay all of the costs associated with the sabbatical grant, including the salary granted during the sabbatical.

 a.
-It is the responsibility of the Division Chair to make arrangements for the classroom absence of Sabbatical recipients.
-In no case should an applicant with a worthy proposal not be granted a Sabbatical because the Division fails to reapportion the teaching load effectively.
+It is the responsibility of the divisional dean to make arrangements for the classroom absence of sabbatical recipients.
+In no case should an applicant with a worthy proposal not be granted a sabbatical because the Division fails to reapportion the teaching load effectively.

 b.
-The Division Chair is the member of Administration closest to the recipient in terms of discipline knowledge and day-to-day contact.
-As such, s/he has the responsibility of ensuring that the Sabbatical is undertaken in a way that is productive for both the University and the recipient.
-This can be done by conferring with the prospective applicant before the proposal is drafted, writing a letter of support for the applicant for the Sabbatical (using the template provided by this Committee), and by loosely monitoring the progress of the Sabbatical during the period of the leave.
+The divisional dean is the member of administration closest to the recipient in terms of discipline knowledge and day-to-day contact.
+As such, s/he has the responsibility of ensuring that the sabbatical is undertaken in a way that is productive for both the University and the recipient.
+This can be done by conferring with the prospective applicant before the proposal is drafted, writing a letter of support for the applicant for the sabbatical (using the template provided by this Committee), and by loosely monitoring the progress of the sabbatical during the period of the leave.

 7. SABBATICAL WEB SITE